Why Solid Queue?

 DELETE FROM "solid_queue_processes" WHERE "solid_queue_processes"."id" = 1 /*application:Rideshare*/

-An example statement to lower the vacuum scale factor threshold for this table is below.
-This would lower the value from 20% to 1%, meaning when 1% of the row versions in the table are “dead”, a VACUUM operation will be triggered.
-Don’t drop this in without testing first on your system.
-This is only one of several settings related to Autovacuum as well, that’s meant to be a generic example.
+The statement below reduces the vacuum scale factor threshold for solid_queue_processes from 20% to 1%, meaning when 1% of the row versions in the table are “dead”, a VACUUM operation is triggered.
+This is only one of several settings related to Autovacuum.

 ALTER TABLE solid_queue_processes SET (autovacuum_vacuum_scale_factor = 0.01);